f5devcentral/f5-velos-training/docs/monitoring_velos.rst

 Monitoring VELOS Blade Status via API
 -----------------------------------------

-Each VELOS chassis can have multiple dataplane blades installed.
+Each VELOS chassis can have multiple data plane blades installed.
 The CX410 chassis supports up to eight BX110 blades, or four BX520 blades.
 The CX1610 chassis can support up to sixteen BX520 blades.
 You can monitor each blade with the API call below.
 You can replace **component=blade-1** at the end of the API call with **component=blade-2** or whichever number blade you wish to monitor.

 .. code-block:: bash

     GET https://{{velos_chassis1_system_controller_ip}}:8888/restconf/data/openconfig-platform:components/component=blade-1

 In the output you'll see the blade description, serial number, part numbers, NEBS stats, and empty status.
 You'll also see the blades firmware status.

 .. code-block:: json

     {